marshal363/The-btc-insurance-company/docs/new/bithedge-protection-center-streamlined-ux-spec.md

-# BitHedge Protection Center: Streamlined UX Specification
+# The Bitcoin Insurance Company Protection Center: Streamlined UX Specification

 ## Executive Summary

-This technical specification outlines a streamlined user interface design for the BitHedge Bitcoin Protection Center.
+This technical specification outlines a streamlined user interface design for The Bitcoin Insurance Company Protection Center.
 Based on extensive UX research and analysis of Bitcoin users' mental models, this document proposes a refined approach that maintains clarity and educational value while significantly reducing text density.
 By breaking key variables into focused individual screens with precise, efficient copy, we aim to create a clean, intuitive experience that guides users through the protection configuration process with minimal cognitive load.

 The specification assumes implementation of the **Assisted Counterparty Model** for the MVP, which enables a more directed user flow with guaranteed protection fulfillment.
 The design prioritizes Bitcoin-native terminology, visual communication over text explanation, and progressive disclosure of complexity through a carefully sequenced journey.